The Itchy & Scratchy & Poochie Show: Plot

 Krusty the Clown threatens to stop broadcasting The Itchy & Scratchy Show because the cartoon causes his show's ratings to plummet during the segment when it airs.
-Roger Meyers Jr. gathers a focus group of children to discover why The Itchy & Scratchy Show has lost its appeal.
-In the focus group, Lisa explains that the characters have lost their impact on audiences after being on the air for so long.
+Roger Meyers Jr. gathers a focus group of children to discover why The Itchy & Scratchy Show isn't as popular as it once was.
+In the focus group, Lisa explains that it's not the cartoon that's bad, it's that the characters have lost their impact on audiences after being on the air for so long.

-Meyers decides that the cartoon needs a new character: Poochie, a dog with an "attitude" who surfs, raps, and plays electric guitar.
+Meyers decides that the cartoon needs a new character in an effort to appeal to a younger audience: Poochie, a dog with an "attitude" who surfs, raps, and plays electric guitar.
 At Bart and Lisa's suggestion, Homer auditions to be the voice of Poochie and gets the role.
 To promote Poochie's debut, Homer and veteran voice actor June Bellamy, who provides the voices of Itchy and Scratchy, make several publicity stops, where they encounter the show's hardcore fans.
 Homer invites his friends and relatives to watch the first Itchy & Scratchy & Poochie Show.
 However, the cartoon largely consists of Poochie spouting meaningless buzzwords and showing off, with none of the show's trademark violence, and Itchy and Scratchy themselves are not in the cartoon nearly as much as Poochie.
 Unimpressed by Poochie, Homer's guests abruptly leave—even Marge, Bart, and Lisa.

+The intertitle revealing Poochie's demise.

-Meyers decides to kill off Poochie, but Homer resolves to save him.
+Noticing how the new character only made things worse, Meyers decides to kill off Poochie, but Homer resolves to save him.
 In the next recording session, Homer goes off-script and implores the audience to give Poochie a chance.
 The show's production team appears moved by Homer's plea.
 However, when the episode airs, Meyers has dubbed over Homer's voice, Poochie gets clumsily removed from the short, and a handwritten intertitle explains, "Poochie died on the way back to his home planet."
 The studio audience cheers as Krusty displays an affidavit swearing Poochie will never return.
 Homer feels betrayed but attributes the affair to the fickle nature of show business.
 The network then runs classic Itchy & Scratchy episodes; Bart and Lisa laugh before deciding to watch something else.